ToothpickFactory/nsTable/README.md

 {
   "caption":"your Awesome Caption!",
   "head":[
+    // Row
+    [
+      // Cell
       {
         "text": String,
-      "colspan": Number,
-      "link": Bool
+        "action": function(){}
       }
     ]
+  ]
 }
 ```

 Text: The thing to display in the cell

-Colspan: Number of cells this can expand accross

-Link: A clickable link that triggers tableLink(this).
-Passes the current object into a function on scope called tableLink.
+Action: Triggers a the function

+Unknown: Any key that does not have a constructor will be made into an attribute with the key as the name of the attribute and value as the value.